Meth Relapse – Everything One Should Know About Ice Relapse

+Meth is a very addicting drug that unfortunately, has a high rate of relapse among those in recovery.
+Users take Methamphetamine, aka meth, a number of ways.
+They swallow, snort, smoke, inject, even insert it into anus like a suppository.
 Meth is not available for prescription due to its side effects.
 For example, it is stronger, quicker acting and more addictive.
 Before we talk about meth relapse, let’s quickly see what’s different between meth and speed.

 What are the Statistics for Meth Relapse in the United States?

 Incidentally, most of Meth addicts will relapse.
 This will happen within three years of going for treatment.
 This is according to research.
 In fact, of those in recovery, 88% will relapse at least once.
 For those who quit “cold turkey” on their own, only 5% will still be clean after three years.
 Withdrawal symptoms for those who use Meth can last up to 8 months.
 Meanwhile regular users withdrawal symptoms can last up to 3 years.
 As a result, this makes meth relapse harder to resist.
-It doesn’t matter whether you use regularly or occasionally.
+It doesn’t matter whether it was used regularly or occasionally.

 They estimate the current Meth users to be at 300,000.
 The “cure” rate for users is around 10%, but in those who seek help for recovery, the percentage jumps to 12%.
 Those addicts with a job and have family support have a better recovery rate